 Scroll down

-Did you know breast cancer and ovarian cancer can be inherited?
+Did you know breast cancer, ovarian cancer, and prostate cancer can be inherited?

-Angelina Jolie discovered she carries a faulty copy of the BRCA1 gene.
-Therefore, she had made a difficult decision to have surgery to prevent breast cancer.
+When Angelina Jolie discovered she carried a faulty copy of the BRCA1 gene, she made the difficult decision to undergo preventative surgery to reduce her risk of breast cancer.

-Hereditary Breast and Ovarian Cancer & BRCA mutation
+Hereditary Breast, Ovarian, and Prostate Cancer & BRCA mutations

 Cancer arises when cells become uncontrolled while growing and dividing.
 This loss of control is due to genetic changes in the cells.

-Hereditary breast and ovarian cancer (HBOC) syndrome refers to an inherited increased risk of breast, ovarian, pancreatic and prostate cancer, and it is most commonly linked to an inherited genetic change or in other words, a mutation in our BRCA genes.
-About 5 – 10% of breast cancers and 14 – 24% of ovarian cancers are found to be hereditary.1-4
+Hereditary breast and ovarian cancer syndrome (HBOC) refers to an inherited increased risk of breast, ovarian, and prostate cancer, and it is most commonly linked to an inherited genetic change, or in other words, a mutation in our BRCA genes.
+About 5-10% of breast cancers, 14-24% of ovarian cancers and 5-15% of prostate cancers are found to be hereditary.
+1-5

 Understanding BRCA gene5

 All of us have 2 sets of BRCA genes, BRCA1 and BRCA2.
 BRCA stands for BReast CAncer susceptibility gene.
-BRCA genes are tumour suppressor genes, which means that these genes have an important role to keep our cells in good condition.
-However, when these genes are mutated, they lose their ability to protect the cell and this increases the risk of developing breast and ovarian cancer.
+BRCA genes are “tumour suppressor genes”, which means that these genes have an important role to keep the cell in good condition.
+However, when these genes are mutated, they lose their ability to protect the cell, and this increases the risk of developing breast cancer, ovarian cancer, and prostate cancer.

-Other cancers which may be caused by a faulty BRCA gene include fallopian tube cancer, peritoneal cancer, prostate cancer and pancreatic cancer.
+Other cancers which may be caused by a faulty BRCA gene include fallopian tube cancer, peritoneal cancer, and pancreatic cancer.

 BRCA1 location